What A Makeup Artist Wants You To Know About Her Industry's Uncertain Future

-While many are now well accustomed to (and subsequently complaining about) working from home, millions of Canadians have lost their jobs and don’t have the luxury to enjoy — or get annoyed by — WFH home life.
+While many are now well-accustomed to (and subsequently complaining about) working from home, millions of people have lost their jobs and don’t have the luxury to enjoy — or get annoyed by — WFH home life.
 Among the affected are those in the beauty industry.
-Makeup artists, hair stylists, and nail technicians around the country have had their salons close, photoshoots cancelled, and incomes slashed for the foreseeable future because of COVID-19: Touching someone else’s face, hair or nails for a living isn’t exactly social-distancing friendly.
+Makeup artists, hair stylists, and nail technicians around the country have had their salons close, photoshoots cancelled, and incomes slashed for the foreseeable future because of COVID-19.
+After all, touching someone else’s face, hair, or nails for a living isn’t exactly social-distancing friendly.

-To get a sense of what beauty professionals are going through right now, we spoked to Toronto-based makeup artist and influencer, Nate Matthew.
-She went from spending her nights at industry events and days on the set of fashion shoots, and fancying the faces of celebs like Rupi Kaur, Ralph, Melina Matsoukas, and Maitreyi Ramakrishnan, to a suddenly clear iCal.
+To get a sense of what beauty professionals are going through right now, we spoke to Toronto-based makeup artist and influencer Nate Matthew.
+Matthew went from spending her nights at industry events and days on the set of fashion shoots, and fancying the faces of celebrities like Rupi Kaur, Ralph, Melina Matsoukas, and Maitreyi Ramakrishnan, to a suddenly clear iCal.
 Here, she tells us how she’s coping with the major changes to her industry, how the pandemic is going to affect influencer culture, and her best makeup tips for your Zoom meetings.
+The following interview was told to Kathleen Newman-Bremang and has been edited for length and clarity.

 Advertisement